PurpleNinja225/NASible/docs/zfs/zfs_overview.md

 are [licensing issues](https://en.wikipedia.org/wiki/OpenZFS#History) beyond the scope of this document.

-Ansible-NAS doesn't actually specify a filesystem - you can use EXT4, XFS or Btrfs as well.
+NASible doesn't actually specify a filesystem - you can use EXT4, XFS or Btrfs as well.
 However, ZFS not only provides the benefits listed above, but also lets you use your hard drives with different operating systems.
-Some people now using Ansible-NAS came from FreeNAS, and were able to `export` their ZFS storage drives there and `import` them to Ubuntu.
+Some people now using NASible came from FreeNAS, and were able to `export` their ZFS storage drives there and `import` them to Ubuntu.
 On the other hand, if you ever decide to switch back to FreeNAS or maybe want to use FreeBSD instead of Linux, you should be able to use the same ZFS pools.